-For the year 2013-14, the Department of Evaluation and Applied Research has conducted a study on implementation of the programme in three districts.
-During 2017-18, M/s.
-Sigma Evaluation Research and Consulting (p) Ltd, New Delhi had conducted a study on the implementation of the Programme each 3 blocks in the Districts of Kancheepuram, Madurai and the Nilgiris and furnished their report by appreciated the implementation of the programme.
+During 2017-2018, M/s.
+Sigma Evaluation Research and Consulting (p) Ltd, New Delhi had conducted a study on the implementation of the Programme 3 blocks each in the Districts of Kancheepuram, Madurai and the Nilgiris and furnished their report and appreciated the implementation of the programme.